tdwg/website/conferences/2024/oa-abstract-submission-guidelines/index.md

 ## Review Process and Notification

-Each submission will be reviewed by a panel selected by the Program Committee, including at least one organizer from the session to which you attached your submission.
+Each submission will be reviewed by a panel selected by the Program Committee, including at least one organizer from the session to which you attached your submission. _Abstracts that are incomplete (i.e., not all * questions have been answered) at the time of assignment to reviewers will not be considered for presentation at the conference._

 Reviews will take place between 22 April and 10 May 2024.
 Reviewers are not editors, but may elect to suggest minor changes to abstracts as required.
-_They are unable to make any changes to your abstract, so please proofread it carefully._ The submitter will be notified by email regarding the outcome of their submission by **Wednesday 15 May 2024**.
+_They are unable to make any changes to your abstract, so please proofread your abstract carefully._ The submitter will be notified by email regarding the outcome of their submission by **Wednesday 15 May 2024**.

 If your abstract is accepted, the presenter will need to register for the conference (deadline to be announced).
-Instructions for presentation and uploading of slides, posters, and pre-recorded videos will be announced before the deadline for submission of abstracts.
+Instructions for presentation and uploading of slides, posters, and pre-recorded videos will be announced ~~before~~ after the deadline for submission of abstracts.

 **Publishing in BISS**.
 Authors of OA abstracts accepted for presentation at the conference will have the additional opportunity to publish an extended abstract in TDWG's Pensoft publication, _Biodiversity Information Science and Standards [(BISS)](https://biss.pensoft.net)_.
 Details of this opportunity will be provided in May.
 Meanwhile, past proceedings may be viewed [https://biss.pensoft.net/collections](https://biss.pensoft.net/collections), along with links to slides and videos under the media tab of individual abstracts.

 ## Contact

 Please direct questions about abstract submission to [editor@tdwg.org](mailto:editor@tdwg.org) <br />
-Direct questions about the conference to [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org) <br />
+To contact specific session organizers about contributing to closed sessions Direct questions about the conference to [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org) <br />
 日本語での問い合わせも受け付けています。